top of page

 Final Thought

-Amazon isn’t your business.
-Don't rely solely on Amazon
+Amazon marketplace isn’t your business.
+Don't rely solely on Amazon.

 It’s a platform that allows you to rent space.
 Their rules, not yours.